-Our granddaughter also thought the birds might like to have perches on the outside of their house so she attached plenty of the craft spoons.
+Our granddaughter also thought the birds might like to have a perch on the outside of their house so she attached plenty of craft spoons.

 She also elected to use the faux fall leaves as a bed for the birds on the inside of her bird house creation.